mautic/mautic/README.md

 Installing Mautic is a simple three-step process:

-1. [Download the repository zip](https://github.com/mautic/mautic/archive/master.zip) then extract the zip to your web root.
+1. [Download the repository zip][download-zip] then extract the zip to your web root.
 2. Run the `composer install` command to install the required packages.
 3. Open your browser and complete the installation through the web installer.